nrwl/nx/scripts/readme-fragments/getting-started.md

 ```
 ?
 What to create in the new workspace (Use arrow keys)
-❯ empty             [an empty workspace with a layout that works best for building apps]
+❯ apps              [an empty workspace with no plugins with a layout that works best for building apps]
-  npm               [an empty workspace set up to publish npm packages (similar to and compatible with yarn workspaces)]
+  core              [an empty workspace with no plugins set up to publish npm packages (similar to yarn workspaces)]
+  ts                [an empty workspace with the JS/TS plugin preinstalled]
   react             [a workspace with a single React application]
   angular           [a workspace with a single Angular application]
   next.js           [a workspace with a single Next.js application]